-Mark became Head of Chambers at Garden Court North Chambers in 2013.
-He is a highly experienced defence trial advocate regularly instructed in cases of murder, manslaughter, rape and other serious sexual cases.
+Mark, who has been Head of Chambers at Garden Court North Chambers since 2013, is a highly experienced defence trial advocate who is regularly instructed in cases of murder, manslaughter, rape and other serious sexual cases.
 He also conducts high profile criminal appeals and miscarriage of justice work.
-He was instructed for 22 families in the Hillsborough Inquests which concluded in April 2016.
+He was instructed for 22 families in the Hillsborough Inquests, which concluded in April 2016.
 Since then Mark has returned to defence work in the Crown Court.
-Mark is a regular blogger and legal commentator in the media and on Twitter on issues of criminal justice, civil liberties, human rights and legal aid and access to justice.
-He is a trustee of Amicus ALJ the US death penalty charity.
+Mark is a regular blogger and legal commentator in the media and on Twitter on issues of criminal justice, civil liberties, human rights, legal aid and access to justice.
+He is a trustee of Amicus ALJ, the US death penalty charity.

-Mark is determined to provide each client with excellent service.
-He will take time to explain all the options to the client including the perceived strengths and weaknesses of the case and will be concerned to make sure that the client understands what is happening in the preparation of his/her case.
-He has a strong empathy with his clients and whilst providing a thoroughly professional service will also make the client feel relaxed and able to discuss his/her concerns.
-Mark will provide as strong and resolute a defence as possible and will endeavour to obtain the best possible outcome for every client.
+Mark is determined to provide those he represents with excellent service.
+He takes time to explain all the options to his clients, including the perceived strengths and weaknesses of their case, and is concerned to make sure that his clients understand what is happening in the preparation of their case.
+He has a strong empathy with his clients and, whilst providing a thoroughly professional service, also makes his clients feel relaxed and able to discuss their concerns.
+Mark provides as strong and resolute a defence as possible, and endeavours to obtain the best possible outcome for every client.
 He is known for the thoroughness of his preparation in all cases.

 Mark was determined to become a lawyer after seeing TV footage in the mid 1960s of American police officers beating civil rights demonstrators.
 He wanted to represent people fighting for their rights against the power of the state.
-Having qualified as a lawyer he joined a small radical set of chambers then located at the top of Farrer's Building in the Temple in London.
+Having qualified as a lawyer he joined a small radical set of chambers then located at the top of Farrer's Building in the Temple in London (which later became 2 Garden Court and then Garden Court Chambers).
 Many of his first cases involved defending protesters arrested after a large anti-Nazi demonstration against the National Front in South London in 1977.
-Subsequently he has represented many protesters from political groups as well as miners, print workers, environmentalists and animal rights activists.
-In 1981 the chambers moved and became 2 Garden Court.
-In 2006 those chambers moved to Lincoln's Inn and are now known as Garden Court Chambers.
-Although Mark's work is now clerked entirely through Garden Court North Chambers, he remains a door tenant at Garden Court in London.
+Subsequently he has represented many protesters from political groups, as well as miners, print workers, environmentalists and animal rights activists.
+Although Mark's work is clerked entirely through Garden Court North Chambers, he is a door tenant at Garden Court in London.

 Criminal defence and appeals

 Mark is a highly experienced defence trial advocate.
-He took silk in 2009 and is regularly instructed in cases of murder, manslaughter, rape and other serious sexual cases.
-Both as a junior and in silk he has often been instructed in serious cases of historic sexual assault and has built up a considerable expertise in this area of law.
+He took silk in 2009 and is regularly instructed in cases of murder and manslaughter.
+Recent cases include representing:

 Public law (judicial review)